mzxyz/XTYMapView/README.md

 ```

 ##XTYMapView Method
 XTYMapView provides various methods to add annotations to mapView and use call back properties to deliver selected event.
-It is easy to change the center and scale of the mapView.
+It is easy to change the center and scales of the mapView.

 ```
 /**get the apple mapView with this readonly mapView*/